core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 Resources made available via these schemes have no shared identity even if their resource identifiers indicate the same authority (the same host listening to the same TCP port).
-They are distinct namespaces and are considered to be distinct origin servers.
+They are hosted in distinct namespaces because each URI scheme implies a distinct origin server.

 The syntax for the URI schemes in this section are specified using Augmented Backus-Naur Form (ABNF) [RFC5234].
 The definitions of "host",